 For the most part, in the case of the Shark Navigator, this is true.
 However, there may be times when the neck gets stuck at an awkward angle and will require manually correcting the problem.

 If there’s one thing I would deem a flaw in the Shark Navigator, it’s the supposed Self-Cleaning Brush with Zero M Technology.
 Theoretically, it sounds like it should prevent long strands of hair from wrapping around the brush roll, but sadly, this is simply untrue.

 Long hair will choke the brush roll and impair its deep-cleaning ability, and manually snipping away clumps of hair is a pain to do, especially if you don’t clean the brush roll regularly.

 No Onboard Storage for Cleaning Tools

-This isn’t the worst thing in the world, but since it does affect the convenience of operating the Shark Navigator, it’s definitely worth noting.
+It isn’t the worst thing in the world, but since it does affect the convenience of operating the Shark Navigator, it’s worth noting.